domosekai/domosekai.github.io/sstp/help.md

 Yes, you can.
 Your profiles are saved in the system with your credentials in the keychain.
 Therefore, you can connect and disconnect the VPN without opening the app.

+Please turn on notifications so that in case there are errors you will be notified immediately when the app is not in the foreground.
+(Requiring iOS 10+)

 ## TLS Server Trust Evaluation (TLS Validation)

 ### Q: What requirements should a server certificate meet in order to pass TLS validation?